-sOne particular Sunday morning, I decided to cycle another way to purchase our usual Sunday treat.
-You don’t need a flashy expensive bike to cycle around here, it’s a flat area [with quite a few bumpy bits to give you that added thrill] though it does have mountains surrounding it if you desire to be more adventurous.
-The most essential accessory to have is a real loud working bell with a penetrating voice as a backup.
+One particular morning, being Sunday, of course, I decided to cycle another way to purchase our usual Sunday treat.
+You don’t need a flashy, expensive bike to cycle around here; it’s a flat area [with quite a few bumpy bits to give you that added thrill] though it does have mountains surrounding it if you desire to be more adventurous.
+An essential accessory is a real loud working bell with a penetrating voice as a backup.
 Read on, and you will know why this is so important!.

 Why not?
 So off I went.
-Now let me warn you if you do decide to do this, go off down away from familiar surroundings, make sure you update your Mapsme with the location of where you are staying that way it’s easier to find the correct direction to head in.
+Now let me warn you if you do decide to do this, go off down away from familiar surroundings, make sure you update your Mapsme with the location of where you are staying; that way, it’s easier to find the correct direction to head in.
 Not that anyone would be able to get lost in Dalyan on a bike.
 Well, maybe just one kiwi lass who had not updated her offline navigation app.
-Just don’t tell anyone, after all, it is rather embarrassing!
+Just don’t tell anyone; after all, it is rather embarrassing!

-Let’s get back on track so to speak and focus on getting to where I can purchase our Sunday treat.
+Let’s get back on track to speak and focus on getting to where I can purchase our Sunday treat.

 Check out some of its benefits HERE!
 Though I am not too convinced about all the advantages of digesting this liquid.
 My philosophy is if you enjoy it and if your body thrives, drink it or eat it in moderation.

-Oh did I mention I am a cynic at heart?
+Oh, did I mention I am a cynic at heart?

-At this stage let me point out, there is never a shortage in summer of fresh fruit, from figs, cherries, nectarines, peaches to name just a few and of course my favourite luscious fruit is the watermelon, which is another fruit grown in abundance around this area.
+At this stage, let me point out, there is never a shortage in summer of fresh fruit, from figs, cherries, nectarines, peaches to name just a few and of course my favourite luscious fruit is the watermelon, which is another fruit grown in abundance around this area.

 This is where the motivation for my Sunday morning bike ride comes in.
-It’s not that too far down the road [unless of course, I decide to go for a tiki tour] to get my fix of that juicy, sticky sweet-tasting watermelon.
-The photo below is the lovely woman that usually sells it, or occasionally her husband.
+It’s not that too far down the road [unless, of course, I decide to go for a tiki tour] to get my fix of that juicy, sticky sweet-tasting watermelon.
+The photo below is of the lovely woman that usually sells it, or occasionally her husband.

 The fun bit is listening to her giggle as she drops the watermelon in the backpack I have on.
-Then I wave and with hand gestures that we both understand to mean;
+Then I wave and with hand gestures that we both understand to mean; thank you.